-Quick overview of the podcast hosting services I have reviewed and compared in this article:
+Here is a quick overview of the podcast platforms I have reviewed and compared in this article:

 |Cost (Monthly)||Free Plan||Storage||Bandwidth (Monthly)||RSS Support||Podcast Analytics|